Spring time in Japan is one of the best seasons to visit.

 However, I recommend either going in spring or autumn.

 And of course the deer enjoyed the cherry blossoms on Miyajima, too!

-Onomichi in Hiroshima Prefecture 2010 is a very beautiful place in spring!
+Onomichi is a very beautiful place – not only in spring.

-One of the most photographed cherry blossom trees in Kyoto, Gion (near Yasaka Shrine) 2010:
+You’ll find one of the most photographed cherry blossom trees in Kyoto, Gion (near Yasaka Shrine).

 Can you see the crow that posed especially for that one photo?

 But in spring you’ll be accompanied by many sakura along the way which makes the whole trip worth it even more!

 Yashima is very beautiful and worth a visit all-year-round.

 2011 I was very unlucky and missed the cherry blossoms for the most part.
 They were blooming much later than usually.